 Lady Ashburnham kept Ashburnham House in Fredericton where she remained until her death in 1938.
 Her sister Lucy died in 1943 at the age of 79.
 Titles and houses may be gone, but the pickle remains.
 A treasured legacy from the Anderson sisters.

-There is a lovely painting of the house in Fredericton in its heyday in a book by Fernando Poyatos (Amazon link below).
+There is a lovely painting of Ashburnham House in its heyday in Impressions of Historic Fredericton by Fernando Poyatos (tap title for Amazon).